 We empower individuals within the scope of their roles to make decisions and take personal responsibility for their actions.
 We support them by listening to their concerns and views and are open to suggestions and ideas in how we can improve to successfully meet business objectives.

-We have invested significantly in recent years in developing a training and development program, both in-house and externally.
-The training program addresses both personal and professional development needs, including leadership, management and coaching.
-We provide opportunities for learning in several ways including access to award-winning industry e-learning platforms and through certified academic or vocational qualifications.
+We have invested significantly in developing a training and development program, both in-house and externally.
+The training program addresses both personal and professional development needs, including leadership, management, and coaching.
+We provide opportunities for learning in several ways including access to award-winning industry e-learning platforms and through certified academic or technical qualifications for continuing professional development.

-We also enable employees interested in developing their skills in other business areas, with secondment opportunities.
-Our colleagues both in the UK and Australia have regularly visited to improve learning opportunities wherever possible.
+We also enable employees interested in developing their skills in other business areas, with secondment opportunities across different teams.
+Our colleagues across our offices are also provided with opportunities to work with one another on different projects to improve learning outcomes wherever possible.

-We also understand that modern living can bring about many stresses and our employees may suffer from periods of stress, anxiety and personal issues.
+We understand that modern living can bring about many stresses and our employees may suffer from periods of stress, anxiety and personal issues.
 As a business, we have a responsibility to strike a balance between supporting those with mental health problems at the same time as creating a healthy environment for all our employees.
-In 2015, we introduced an Employee Assistance Program for 24-7 professional counselling, free of charge to all employees, to support those with either personal or workplace mental health issues.
-This is in addition to established wellbeing policies as well as other employee benefits.
+Our established Wellbeing Program include an Employee Assistance Program for 24-7 professional counselling, available free of charge to all employees, to support those with either personal or workplace mental health issues.
+This is in addition to other wellbeing policies and employee benefits, such as private healthcare, time off to care for dependents etc.

 Our Community Values